Installation

 Understanding the License System

-SelfHostedDB uses an email-based license system that allows unlimited deployments per license owner:
+SelfHostedDB uses an email-based license system that allows multiple deployments per license owner:

 • License Owner: Identified by email address (the purchaser)

-• Deployments: Unlimited (same owner can deploy on AWS, GCP, Docker, DigitalOcean, etc.)
+• Deployments: Up to 5 deployments per license (same owner can deploy on AWS, GCP, Docker, DigitalOcean, etc.)

 • Team Members: Unlimited per deployment (via Basic Auth or API Keys)